 As a civil rights advocacy non-profit, CAIR-LA is tasked with striving to protect and uphold our Constitutional rights.
 Though the size of our task is large, our resources are not.
 Because of this, we rely heavily on volunteers and interns to help make our goals a reality.
 If you are interested in helping out with CAIR-LA, we would more than welcome your participation and support.

-The internship program’s objective is to further CAIR’s mission to enhance the understanding of Islam, encourage dialogue, promote and protect civil liberties, and empower American-Muslims to build coalitions that ensure justice.
+The internship program’s objective is to further CAIR-LA’s mission to enhance the understanding of Islam, encourage dialogue, promote and protect civil liberties, and empower American-Muslims to build coalitions that ensure justice.

 The internship program provides a means to complement academic work with practical vocational experience through professional development and department support that identifies skills, develops leadership, and addresses critical community needs.
 The goal of the program is to empower the interns in hopes to further their career goals.